Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

 \subsection{The Signature Kernel Scoring Rule}

 The previous sections introduced the idea, intuition, and practical concerns with the signature of a path.
 Nonetheless, the signature remains an infinite sequence of real numbers, which still can't be used in its current form.
-Practically using this signature often involves truncating at a specific order depth, where the number of terms for a $d$-dimensional path in a $k$-order truncated signature is equal to:

-However, truncation necessarily loses some information.
-The exponential growth of the signature enforces harsh practical constraints on the truncation level.
-Given a modest path of 10 dimensions, considering the signature to a depth of only 6 is already over a million terms.
-There is no guarantee that computed levels contain sufficient information, with the uniqueness of the signature no longer ensured by augmentations.
-This leads to the signature kernel, to practically incorporate all of the information contained within the signature of a path.

 The primary concept involved is the kernel trick, which allows data to be analysed in a higher (or infinitely high) dimensional space, without explicitly computing the mapping, i.e. the full signature.
 A kernel is a positive semidefinite function that takes vectors in the original spaces as inputs, and returns the inner product of the vectors in the feature space \citep{Wilimitis_2019}.
 We can define a mapping $k:\mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$ to be a kernel if there exists a Hilbert space $\mathcal{H}$ (feature space), and a feature map $\phi:\mathcal{X} \rightarrow \mathcal{H}$, such that for all $x,z \in \mathcal{X}$ we have:

 Equivalent definitions include the symmetric positive-semidefinite Gram matrix.
 In this case, we would like to consider our forecast and observation paths X and Y to be the vectors in the original space, with the signature of the paths being the feature space.
 The signature kernel is simply the inner product of two signatures: